-More dramatic pullbacks by public plans would likely create deeper financial pain for governments and employees that have already agreed to service cuts and benefit reductions designed to pay for mounting pension obligations.
-Local and state contributions to retirement systems have more than doubled over the past decade to \$121.1 billion in 2014, according to the U.S. Census Bureau.
-During that same time worker pension contributions rose 50% to \$45.5 billion.
+More big pullbacks by public plans would likely create deeper financial pain for governments and employees that have already cut services and benefits.
+Local and state contributions to retirement systems have more than doubled over the past decade, to \$121.1 billion in 2014, according to the U.S. Census Bureau.
+During that same time worker pension contributions rose 50%, to \$45.5 billion.

-In Fullerton, Calif., officials are sharing a fire chief and dispatch workers with one neighboring town and splitting up tree-cutting contracts with other cities in the wake of a half-percentage point cut in return assumptions for the state's retirement system.
+In Fullerton, Calif., officials are sharing a fire chief and command-level staff with one neighboring town and splitting up tree-cutting contracts with other cities in the wake of a half-percentage point cut in return assumptions for the state's retirement system.
 It was able to save \$1.2 million.